-This project will evaluate wetland functions to determine if the target of no net loss of hydrologic function, water quality standards, assurance targets, and hydrologic connectivity are being achieved.
+This project will evaluate wetland functions to determine if the target of no net loss of hydrologic functions (e.g., connectivity, storage, timing, frequency, and routing of flows) are being achieved.
+Further, this project will evaluate if wetlands are achieving state water quality standards.